Special Virtual Event

 Larry Groupé is a composition professor at the Jacobs School of Music and the founder of the school’s first film-scoring program.
 With an impressive musical résumé in film, television, and the concert stage, Groupé has received both critical praise and popular acclaim.
 He has just finished his latest score for long-time collaborator Rod Lurie, who directed The Outpost (2020) starring Orlando Bloom, Scott Eastwood, and Caleb Landry Jones.
 Groupé also composed and co-wrote the end-credit song for the film, performed by Rita Wilson.
 Additional collaborations with writer-director Rod Lurie include the critically acclaimed score for Straw Dogs (2011), starring James Marsden, Kate Bosworth, and Alexander Skarsgård; Nothing but the Truth (2008), starring Kate Beckinsale, Matt Dillon, and Alan Alda; and Resurrecting the Champ (2007), starring Samuel L. Jackson and Josh Hartnett.

-Jessica Davis Tagg, the assistant director of events, facilities, and guest services at Indiana University Cinema, has more than a decade of arts-administration experience, having worked with groups such as the Illinois Symphony Orchestra, the Hot Springs Music Festival, and the Tanglewood Festival.
+Jessica Davis Tagg, the events and operations director at Indiana University Cinema, has more than a decade of arts-administration experience, having worked with groups such as the Illinois Symphony Orchestra, the Hot Springs Music Festival, and the Tanglewood Festival.
 Her work at IU Cinema includes event planning and implementation, volunteer management, coordination with programming partners, and management of the IU Cinema venue.
 In this capacity, she was invited to present at the 2019 Art House Convergence international conference to share the IU Cinema system and practice adjustments that led to a 200% growth of its volunteer program over four years.
 Tagg earned bachelor’s and master’s degrees in violin performance from the University of Georgia and Louisiana State University, respectively, and later studied musicology at the University of Illinois at Urbana-Champaign.
 She most recently served as the executive director of the Tuscaloosa Symphony Orchestra before moving to Bloomington.
 Much of Tagg’s career has focused on developing and implementing ways to help people deeply understand and enjoy the arts via arts talks, development, and community outreach.